 7. Update WordPress URLs

-In your browser, enter the URL to your WordPress dashboard (with https://).
+You need to go through with your browser, enter the URL to your WordPress dashboard (with https://).